SatyamMattoo/To-Do-List/README.md

 # To-Do-List
-A project that uses local storage to create a to-list.
+A project that uses local storage to create a to-do list.